Menu

 A line of credit is a common kind of loan where a lender like a bank or alternative financial institution allows a client to borrow money up to a pre-determined limit.
 You can use the funds any way you want to and you’ll usually have to pay a variable rate of interest that is tied to the bank’s prime rate.
 Additionally, you only have to pay interest on the money you borrow.
 You can take out what you want (up to your credit limit) and then repay the money on your own schedule.
 The only requirement is that you make minimum monthly payments that cover the interest you owe.
 Aside from that requirement, you’re free to use the funds how and when you want.

-Lenders view credit scores as good indications of how credit worthy a person is and thus, they rely on them to help gauge how likely a person is to repay a loan on time and in full.
+Lenders view credit scores as good indications of how creditworthy a person is and thus, they rely on them to help gauge how likely a person is to repay a loan on time and in full.
 Most lenders will be hesitant to give a line of credit to those with bad credit or those who have a history of not repaying loans on their credit file.

-If you have a very good or exceptional credit score, lenders won’t see you as a credit risk and you should have no problem getting a line of credit with the best possible interest rate.
+If you have a very good or excellent credit score, lenders won’t see you as a credit risk and you should have no problem getting a line of credit with the best possible interest rate.

 Ready to get your credit score?